The police received a call regarding an impaired driver who was sitting inside truck in a driveway.

 The accused stated that he went into his vehicle to seek refuge from an argument he just had with his wife and admitted that he was consuming alcohol and listening to music in his vehicle to cool off.

-Justice Keaney agreed that the crown did not prove the charge of Care and Control while Impaired beyond a reasonable doubt and found the accused not guilty.
+Justice Keaney agreed that the crown did not prove the charge of Care and Control while Impaired beyond a reasonable doubt, that he believed that the accused had no intent to drive.